Product structure extension of the Alon--Seymour--Thomas theorem: Background

+A \defn{path-decomposition} is a tree-decomposition in which the underlying tree is a path, simply denoted by the corresponding sequence of bags $(B_1,\dots,B_n)$.

 A graph $H$ is a \defn{minor} of a graph $G$ if $H$ is isomorphic to a graph that can be obtained from a subgraph of $G$ by contracting edges.
 A graph~$G$ is \defn{$H$-minor-free} if~$H$ is not a minor of~$G$.
-The graph minor structure theorem of \citet{RS-XVI} shows that $K_t$-minor-free graphs has a tree-decomposition where each torso can be constructed using three ingredients: graphs on surfaces, vortices, and apex vertices.
+A graph class $\GG$ is \defn{minor-closed} if every minor of every graph in $\GG$ is in $\GG$.
+A graph class is \defn{proper} if it is not the class of all graphs.
+The graph minor structure theorem of \citet{RS-XVI} shows that every $K_t$-minor-free graph has a tree-decomposition where each torso can be constructed using three ingredients: graphs on surfaces, vortices, and apex vertices.
 To describe this formally, we need the following definitions.

-The \defn{Euler genus} of a surface with~$h$ handles and~$c$ cross-caps is~${2h+c}$.
-The \defn{Euler genus} of a graph~$G$ is the minimum integer $g\geq 0$ such that there is an embedding of~$G$ in a surface of Euler genus~$g$; see \cite{MoharThom} for more about graph embeddings in surfaces.